eirikhoye/airr_tools/README.md

 mamba create -c conda-forge -c bioconda -n snakemake snakemake conda activate snakemake

-# Then, in the same directory as the SnakeMake file, run
+# Then, in the same directory as the SnakeMake file, run:
 snakemake -j<number of cores> --configfile <path to config.yaml> --use-conda

+# Note, it is important that the .yaml files are present in the envs/ directory, so that the neccessary conda environments are present.

 # This will run the snakemake rules to generate diversity and evenness profiles in the results/<project_name> folder, and also concatenate them into a single tidy dataframe, as well as a dataframe with auc derived clonality values for each sample, which are easy to work with.